Updated: Mar 1

 c) The bulk of their revenue is towards the long-term advisory of monies for the High Net Worth using low-cost Dimensional Funds (UTs) and other low-cost products via iFast.
 Such a proposition seems quite obvious and yet because its Singapore, it is inherently unique: 1) CFP (Certified Financial Planner) is an internationally recognized qualification for Financial Advisors that is considerably harder to get than the other papers to simply attain your license to sell products.
 Despite recent improvements to a local Diploma/A Level Holder, the low entry barrier is something that many financial forums and bloggers complain about, and having CFP addresses this need.
 2) There aren't a lot of people willing to pay fees for advice.
 This poses an obstacle for the layman but also a unique proposition because the audacity to charge fees suggests capability.
 3) Most of these investments are easily accessible, even more so for the HNW than retail: which suggests that their advisory must have a positive financial effect justifying their fee in the long term compared to DIY.

-While I don't use Providend, I outsourced my monies to get both a unique Financial Advisor and unique investment selections and maintenance with his knowledge.
+While I don't use Providend, I outsourced my monies to get both a unique Investment Advisor and unique investment selections and maintenance with his knowledge.

-Luke can be blunt and that straight-shooting can be hard for others, but I really wouldn't recommend anyone else and you can always speak to him in the links below.
+He can be blunt and that straight-shooting can be hard for others, but I really wouldn't recommend anyone else and I'd be happy to refer him if you're looking for any advice.

 That's all my thoughts on differentiation.
 Hopefully, I won't see many of the long-time readers of this blog relegated to basic recommendations for much longer.
 I still don't see the appeal of VRWA, for example.
 The opportunity cost would be tremendous.
 Investing continues to be a varied topic and I continue to believe that professional advice is required, especially when it's so freely and readily available.
 If you can shop for bargains online or search for the best-fixed deposit, you can certainly afford to shop around for good funds and financial advisors.